-The WebGL multiview extension is already available in several browsers and 3D web engines and it could easily help to improve the performance on your WebXR application
+The WebGL multiview extension is already available in several browsers and 3D web engines, and it could easily help to improve the performance of your WebXR application.

 What is multiview?